-lobefin, common name for any of a group of lunged, fleshy-finned, bony fishes, also called crossopterygians, that were dominant in the Devonian period and gave rise to amphibians.
-They had heavy, ungainly bodies and stumpy paired fins, the precursors of the limbs of four-footed animals.
+lobefin, common name for any of a group of lunged, fleshy-finned, bony fishes, also called crossopterygians, that were dominant in the Devonian period and may have given rise to amphibians.
+They had heavy, ungainly bodies and stumpy paired fins, which may have been the precursors of the limbs of four-footed animals.
 Known from their fossils, the lobefins were thought to be extinct until 1938, when a live coelacanth was caught in deep water off S Africa.
 Since then other specimens have been discovered in the Madagascar area.
 The coelacanths are a marine branch of the lobefins.
 The coelacanth discovered in 1938, Latimeria chalumne, is a brown to steel-blue fish 5 ft (150 cm) long, with circular, overlapping scales, a laterally flattened three-lobed tail, a spiny dorsal fin, and a vestigial lung.
 The fish give birth to live young.
-The coelacanth is the nearest living fish relative of the amphibians.
 In 1998 a closely related coelacanth, L. menadoensis, was discovered in Indonesia.
+See also lungfish.
 Lobefins are classified in the phylum Chordata, subphylum Vertebrata, class Osteichthyes, order Crossopterygii.
-See lungfish.

 See S. Weinberg, A Fish Caught in Time (2000).